museun/cargo-whatfeatures/README.md

         --manifest-path <PATH>
             A path to the Cargo.toml you want to read, locally.
-            Use this to read from a local crate, rather than a remote one.
+            This can be the root directory to the crate/workspace, or an explicit path to a Cargo.toml Use this to read from a local crate, rather than a remote one.

         -y, --show-yanked <exclude, include, only>